 For most people, this will be the most daunting single experience of the whole application process.
-Even for individuals, who like me, have had many interviews before there will be some nerves before hand.
-But once you’ve been through them I hope you’d agree that they are not scary or difficult at all and in fact you might find it to be a very pleasant experience (I really enjoyed all of mine!).
+Even for individuals, who like me, have had many interviews before there will be some nerves beforehand.
+But once you’ve been through them I hope you’d agree that they are not scary or difficult at all and in fact, you might find it to be a very pleasant experience (I really enjoyed all of mine!).

 The interviewers are generally members of the teaching staff at the dental school – and very friendly people.
 They don’t deliberately want you to feel uncomfortable or ask you difficult questions without reason.

-There will be plenty of FAQs (Frequently Asked Questions) that are used year after year that you shouldn’t be surprised to hear if they get asked of you – these are questions you can prepare for by thinking about ahead of interview.
+There will be plenty of FAQs (Frequently Asked Questions) that are used year after year that you shouldn’t be surprised to hear if they get asked of you – these are questions you can prepare for by thinking about ahead of the interview.

 I wouldn’t recommend preparing a specific, monologue-type answer for, but think about it and perhaps try answering it out loud whilst looking at yourself in the mirror, or to a friend.
 Each time you answer, it might come out a little different but these questions don’t have a right/wrong answer.
 The more you think about it the more confident you will become in your thoughts on what you might say in an interview.

 Try not to be generic, or include clichéd, unoriginal phrases in your answers.
-Keep it honest and genuine, not only will this honesty come across, it translates into passion that interviewers can pick up on.
+Keep it honest and genuine, not only will this honestly come across, it translates into passion that interviewers can pick up on.

 Be yourself, not a robot, especially don’t try to be someone you think they want you to be.
 Don’t forget to smile and give eye contact – these little details always help.

-The handshake is not as important as people make it out to be, of course a nice firm one helps but don’t spend lots of time stressing over it or practicing it.
+The handshake is not as important as people make it out to be, of course, a nice firm one helps but don’t spend lots of time stressing over it or practising it.
 If you’re nervous on the day and when waiting for your name to be called for interview feel like your palms are a little sweaty (that’s normal!) just wipe them dry on the chair or your trousers and crack on!

 After The Interview